NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_readme.md

 export AZURE_CLIENT_SECRET="your-client-secret"
 ```

-> **💡 Tip:** For production environments, use Option 2 with a dedicated service principal.
+> **Tip:** For production environments, use Option 2 with a dedicated service principal.

 ## Configuration